Tag: Daejeon

 An Unfortunate Surprise at the Prisoner of War Camp

 Robert Kodama describes what it was like moving with a company of five tanks which had to stop about every thirty miles to refuel.
-During one of the stops near Taejon, they saw what they thought was an abandoned prisoner-of-war camp.
-Robert Kodama describes the terrible scene when they went into the camp- a scene that would give him nightmares.
+He shares how, during one of the stops near Taejon, they saw what they thought was an abandoned prisoner of war (POW) camp.
+He describes the terrible scene when they went into the camp, a scene that would give him nightmares.

-Robert Kodama and his unit were shipped directly from Kokura, Japan to Pusan.
-Prior to arrival on July 4, 1950, he was provided an M-1 rifle and a clip of ammunition which was made up of just eight rounds.
-He recalls the ammunition guy expressing a belief that the North Koreans would turn and run when the Americans arrived.
-He remembers encountering South Korean soldiers digging fox holes and sharing with them there really was no reason for doing this since the Americans had arrived.
+Robert Kodama recalls he and his unit were shipped directly from Kokura, Japan, to Pusan.
+He details how, prior to arrival on July 4, 1950, he was provided an M-1 rifle and a clip of ammunition which was made up of just eight rounds.
+He remembers the ammunition guy expressing a belief that the North Koreans would turn and run when the Americans arrived.
+He describes encountering South Korean soldiers digging fox holes and sharing with them there really was no reason for doing this since the Americans had arrived.
 He reflects on the early days of his unit's time in Taejon.

 Retreat from Taejon

-Robert Kodama recalls the North Korean army splitting and going around his unit as they backed out of Taejon in hopes of cutting off the U.S. retreat.
-As it turns out, the command did not know that his unit was still stationed on the plateau in the Taejon region.
-He recalls packing up and moving out with little trouble, but notes that C Company, which he had once been a member of, was overrun and suffered high casualties.
-Later, he joined a group of volunteers to go back into the region to search for survivors but they were turned back by the sound of Russian-made machine guns.
+Robert Kodama recalls the North Korean army splitting and moving around his unit as they backed out of Taejon in hopes of cutting off the U.S. retreat.
+He recalls how the command did not know his unit was still stationed on the plateau in the Taejon region.
+He remembers packing up and moving out with little trouble but notes that C Company, which he had once been a member of, was overrun and suffered high casualties.
+He shares how he later joined a group of volunteers to return to the region to search for survivors but adds they were turned back by the sound of Russian-made machine guns.

 Roger S. Stringham